Dates Announced, New Registration System Launches Soon

 B & C Division Event Rules Available Free Online

 The Science Olympiad has made rules for all division B and C events available for free to all participants via the Science Olympiad Store at store.soinc.org.
 And, you'll find other great even preparation resources in the SO Store as well.
 Please note the Science Olympiad mobile app for rules will no longer be supported.

 Online Resources to Help You Get Your Team Prepared

 Get a helpful guide for Rocks and Minerals online from Other Worlds (scroll down to 4th item, 2013 Kit for a download link).
 And the Science Olympiad has a wealth of resources available on at soinc.org to help teams prepare for regional competitions including event-by-event materials.
-Visit the Science Olympiad Preparation Tips page and use the B/C Events dropdown menu to select a specific event.
+Visit the Science Olympiad Preparation Tips page and use the B/C Events dropdown menu to select a specific event or go to the Science Olympiad Store for more great resources.

 Scientific American Profiles Science Olympiad